connorgre/Parallel_Chess/README.md

   If option="", the board is reset to the starting board if option="tt", then the transposition (hash) table is cleared

+"print <option>"
+  Will print the board
+  Options for "black" and "white"

+"move <move>"
+  Will do the move specified (ie a4b5 moves the piece on a4 to b5) Castling is OO, OOO, oo, ooo

 "q"
   Will exit the program and free up memory